jeudi 10 mars 2016

 After Rome had extended her control over the Maghreb, Caesar created a new province, Africa Nova (New Africa), to the west of the original province of Africa, which was then, designated Africa Vetus (Old Africa), and the two provinces were united to form the Africa of the early Roman Empire, called Africa Proconsularis, after its system of administration.
 Roughly, it comprised Tunisia, a fairly small strip of eastern Algeria and Tripolitania.

 Around the time of the administrative reorganizations of the late Empire and the Byzantine period, Islam inherited the use of the term Africa.
 At first, a vague concept, "Ifriqiya" soon came to denote the same Tunisian nucleus slightly expanded into eastern Algeria.
 These were the limits of the Aghlabite Emirate of the ninth century.
-While the connotation of the term Africa has broadened, the connotations of the two other terms of classical origin have become more limited.

 This article was written With the assistance of Henri Moniot and the D.B.A.C, Library of Congress cataloging in Publication Data, NY.